tardisgo/gohaxelib/README.md

 gohaxelib
 =========

-This software enables Go programmers using the Go->Haxe transpiler software (yet to be published) to call Haxe libraries.
+This software enables Go programmers using the Go->Haxe transpiler software (yet to be published) to call Haxe libraries and builtin functions.

+Go definitions of the builtin functions in the transpiler:

+- import "github.com/elliott5/gohaxelib/hxbuiltin"

 Go definitions of Haxe libraries currently available are: